japl-lang/JustAnotherJAPL/docs/bytecode.md

 An object file starts with the headers, namely:

-- The literal string `"JAPL_BYTECODE"` (without quotes)
+- A 13-byte constant string with the value `"JAPL_BYTECODE"` (without quotes)
-- A 3-byte version header composed by 3 unsigned integers representing the major, minor and patch version of the compiler used to generate the file, respectively.
+- A 3-byte version header composed of 3 unsigned integers representing the major, minor and patch version of the compiler used to generate the file, respectively.
 JAPL follows the SemVer standard for versioning
+- A string representing the branch name of the git repo from which JAPL was compiled, prepended with its size represented as a single 8-bit unsigned integer.
+Due to this encoding the branch name can't be longer than 256 characters, which is a length deemed appropriate for this purpose
-- A 41 bytes hexadecimal string, pinpointing the version of the compiler down to the exact commit hash in the JAPL repository, particularly useful when testing development versions
+- A 40 bytes hexadecimal string, pinpointing the version of the compiler down to the exact commit hash in the JAPL repository, particularly useful when testing development versions
 - An 8 byte (64 bit) UNIX timestamp (starting from the Unix Epoch of January 1st 1970 at 00:00), representing the date and time when the file was created
 - A 32 bytes SHA256 checksum of the source file's contents, used to track file changes